Home / SBOM / How to Generate an SBOM with Free Open Source Tools

 4. spdx-sbom-generator

-For this example we’ll focus on Syft, since it is easy to use in many different scenarios and supports a variety of ecosystems.
-Syft can run on your desktop, in CI systems, as a Docker container and scan a wide variety of ecosystems from Linux distributions to many types of build dependency specifications.
+For this example, we’ll focus on Syft since it is easy to use in many different scenarios and supports a variety of ecosystems.
+Syft can run on a developer workstation, in CI systems, or as a Docker container.
+It can scan a wide variety of ecosystems, from Linux distributions to many types of build dependency specifications.

 Getting Syft